orsenthil/senthil.learntosolveit.com-deploy/posts/2007/01/18/men-who-made-new-physics.md

 I finished reading this book on Monday.
 It is an excellent book that tells the stories of many physicists working during the prime era of physics.
-It starts with Rutherford's story about his rustic nature and how he used to work in his lab.
+It starts with {{% wikipedia article="Ernest Rutherford" %}}'s story about his rustic nature and how he used to work in his lab.

-I was amazed by the story of Max Planck, and I have decided to keep Max Planck as an example of being organized and disciplined in life.
+I was amazed by the story of {{% wikipedia article="Max Planck" %}}, and I have decided to keep Max Planck as an example of being organized and disciplined in life.
 Max Planck was very organized, it seems.
 He used to come to the lab almost at the same time every day, and he had set aside half an hour daily for learning piano.
-His work style was appreciated by many.
-Einstein and others respected and loved him, addressing him as "our Planck."
+His work style was appreciated by many. {{% wikipedia article="Albert Einstein" %}} and others respected and loved him, addressing him as "our Planck."
 Later, in Einstein's story, I learned that Einstein resigned from his post in Germany during the troubled Nazi era, knowing that it would fall upon Planck to make the decision of removing Einstein.
 Einstein understood that Planck would feel uncomfortable doing it.
-Einstein then moved to Princeton as the political situation in Germany worsened under Hitler.
+Einstein then moved to
+{{% wikipedia article="Princeton University" %}} as the political situation in Germany worsened under Hitler.

 One funny thing I can recall is that during one of the anti-Einstein meetings, Einstein was present in the audience and enjoying it.

-Niels Bohr is another scientist we come to know in detail.
+{{% wikipedia article="Niels Bohr" %}} is another scientist we come to know in detail.
 He, along with Einstein, was one of the primary characters in this book.
 Bohr had established an institute where many young physicists loved to study and conduct experiments.
 Physicists who had been there felt it was a golden era.